-These two are the Refractive or Vision errors, where the image is formed at different sites (either in front or behind the retina) due to change in the size of an eyeball.
-In a myopic eye, the image forms in front of the retina and a hypermetropic eye, the image forms behind the retina, but not ‘on the retina’ as the normal eye.
+These two are the Refractive or Vision errors, where the image forms at different sites (either in front or behind the retina) due to a change in the size of an eyeball.
+In a myopic eye, the image forms in front of the retina and the image forms behind the retina in a hypermetropic eye, but not ‘on the retina’ as the normal eye.

 Content: Myopia Vs Hypermetropia